 How Lucidity coaching works

-Coaching can be face to face, via phone, email and Skype.
+Coaching can be face to face, via phone, email and Zoom.
 We start with a 45-minute free discovery session to check we are right for each other.
 If we both think we are, we agree objectives and get started.
 At the end of a coaching programme (We recommend a minimum of 4 sessions) you will have learned significant amounts through tackling tough situations and increased your confidence to achieve your goals.

 “Coaching with Lucy has helped me with many parts of my development.
 Lucy has helped me build my confidence for public speaking and I can happily stand up and inspire a room, I still have nerves but I do it.”